-On 1 January 2020, the Financial Services Act (FinSA) entered into force.
-Under the FinSA, clients of financial service providers can avail themselves of an ombudsman procedure.
-For this purpose, the financial service providers must be affiliated to an ombudsman recognised by the Federal Finance Department (FDF).
+In accordance with the Financial Services Act (FinSA), clients of financial service providers can initiate an ombudsman procedure before an ombudsman recognised by the Federal Finance Department (FDF).

 Articles 74 et seq. of the FinSA provide for a mediation procedure before an ombudsman to settle legal disputes between clients and financial service providers.